andrey-krendzel/react-app/redis-4.0.11/README.md

 Inside server.c you can find code that handles other vital things of the Redis server:

-* `call()` is used in order to call a given command in the context of a given client.
+-   `call()` is used in order to call a given command in the context of a given client.
-* `activeExpireCycle()` handles eviciton of keys with a time to live set via the `EXPIRE` command.
+-   `activeExpireCycle()` handles eviciton of keys with a time to live set via the `EXPIRE` command.
-* `freeMemoryIfNeeded()` is called when a new write command should be performed but Redis is out of memory according to the `maxmemory` directive.
+-   `freeMemoryIfNeeded()` is called when a new write command should be performed but Redis is out of memory according to the `maxmemory` directive.
-* The global variable `redisCommandTable` defines all the Redis commands, specifying the name of the command, the function implementing the command, the number of arguments required, and other properties of each command.
+-   The global variable `redisCommandTable` defines all the Redis commands, specifying the name of the command, the function implementing the command, the number of arguments required, and other properties of each command.

-networking.c
+## networking.c
----

 This file defines all the I/O functions with clients, masters and slaves (which in Redis are just special clients):

-* `createClient()` allocates and initializes a new client.
+-   `createClient()` allocates and initializes a new client.
-* the `addReply*()` family of functions are used by commands implementations in order to append data to the client structure, that will be transmitted to the client as a reply for a given command executed.
+-   the `addReply*()` family of functions are used by commands implementations in order to append data to the client structure, that will be transmitted to the client as a reply for a given command executed.
-* `writeToClient()` transmits the data pending in the output buffers to the client and is called by the *writable event handler* `sendReplyToClient()`.
+-   `writeToClient()` transmits the data pending in the output buffers to the client and is called by the _writable event handler_ `sendReplyToClient()`.
-* `readQueryFromClient()` is the *readable event handler* and accumulates data from read from the client into the query buffer.
+-   `readQueryFromClient()` is the _readable event handler_ and accumulates data from read from the client into the query buffer.
-* `processInputBuffer()` is the entry point in order to parse the client query buffer according to the Redis protocol.
+-   `processInputBuffer()` is the entry point in order to parse the client query buffer according to the Redis protocol.
 Once commands are ready to be processed, it calls `processCommand()` which is defined inside `server.c` in order to actually execute the command.
-* `freeClient()` deallocates, disconnects and removes a client.
+-   `freeClient()` deallocates, disconnects and removes a client.

-aof.c and rdb.c
+## aof.c and rdb.c
----

 As you can guess from the names these files implement the RDB and AOF persistence for Redis.
 Redis uses a persistence model based on the `fork()`